-Englishman Rob Pope ran across America 4 3/4 times, retracing Forrest Gump’s route.
-Here are a few highlights from his 15,000-mile jog.
+Englishman Rob Pope ran across America nearly five times, retracing Forrest Gump’s route.
+Here are some highlights from his 15,000-mile jog.

 When I reached the Woods Memorial Bridge in Beaufort, South Carolina, people from a local running club acted as extras to help recreate the scene from Forrest Gump, and a film crew came out to record it.
 By that time, my beard had grown out and I looked just like the character in the movie.

 Finding a Friend

 It was a lovely day, and I was running down a tree-lined road in Newhope, Arkansas.
 I saw something lying in the middle of the road just ahead of me.
 I thought it was a coyote or baby deer.
 Then, the thing got up and started wagging its tail and running toward me: It was a dog, most likely a cross between a shar-pei and a Labrador.
 Back home in Liverpool, I’m a vet and I could tell she was very thin and probably had mange.
 But she followed me on my run that day for another five or so miles.
 I called local animal agencies, but no one had reported her missing.
 I took her to a local vet, who treated her and gave her shots, and helped place her with a family in Massachusetts.
 I named her Hope, after the town.